 More than 15 years ago, before getting any formal mediation training, two lawyers asked Chet if he would mediate a personal injury/premises liability case.
-He successfully conducted that first mediation and his reputation, largely by word of mouth, as a competent and effective mediator was launched.
+He successfully conducted that first mediation and his reputation was launched, largely by word of mouth.

-Chet has found that experience as a trial lawyer—in evaluating, preparing and trying cases and in negotiating settlements-has helped him become an effective mediator.
-He has since 1968 limited his practice to civil litigation.
-His success in that field has been recognized by his peers.
-He was elected a fellow of the American Board of Trial Advocates and he has annually, for more than 30 years, received the peer review rating AV® Preeminent© from Martindale-Hubbell, the highest possible rating in both legal and ethical standards.
+Chet's experience as a trial lawyer-evaluating, preparing and trying cases and negotiating settlements-has created an effective mediator.
+His success in civil litigation is recognized by his peers: he was elected a fellow of the American Board of Trial Advocates and has for more than 30 years received the peer review rating AV® Preeminent© from Martindale-Hubbell, the highest possible in both legal and ethical standards.

-After a thorough investigation into his practice, including contacts with members of the judiciary, lawyers against and with whom he has ligitated, and written testing, Chet was board certified as a civil litigation specialist by the National Board of Trial Advocacy.
-He has since been recertified.
-He has been selected for listing in 2011 Great Plains Super Lawyers, an online and print service of Thomson-Reuters, on the basis of peer nominations and evaluations and professional achievement.
+Board certified as a civil litigation specialist by the National Board of Trial Advocacy, Chet has since been recertified.
+He was selected for listing in 2013 Great Plains Super Lawyers on the basis of peer nominations, evaluations and professional achievement.

-Chet's formal training in mediation started in 2001 with four days of certified mediation training by the Continuing Legal Education Committee of the State Bar of Minnesota.
-Completion of that training enabled him to be listed as a qualified neutral under Rule 114 of the Minnesota General Rules of Practice, a listing he maintains.
+Completion of training conducted by the Continuing Legal Education Committee of the State Bar of Minnesota resulted in his listing as a qualified neutral under Rule 114 of the Minnesota General Rules of Practice.
 He is also certified as a mediator in Iowa by the Iowa Association of Mediators.

 He has attended numerous continuing legal education events, including the seminars Resolution and Resilience, in New York in 2004 and Advanced Mediation and Advocacy Skills in Toronto in 2006, both sponsored by the Dispute Resolution Section of the American Bar Association.
 In 2007 and again in 2009 he participated in two and one half day advanced mediation skills programs offered by Pepperdine University and the Vermont School of Law.